Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Introduction

-The pNML learner was recently proposed as the min-max regret solution in the individual setting~\cite{fogel2018universal}, where the minimum is over the learner choice and the maximum is for any possible test label value.
-Previous works stated the pNML learner for under-parameterized hypothesis sets as 1D barrier~\cite{fogel2018universal}, linear regression~\cite{bibas2019new}, and the last layer of DNN~\cite{bibas2019deep}.
-Using a large hypothesis set in the pNML procedure produces high regret that is not informative in providing generalization indication.
+The pNML learner was recently proposed as the min-max regret solution in the individual setting~\citep{fogel2018universal}, where the minimum is over the learner choice and the maximum is for the test label value.
+Previous work stated the pNML learner for \textit{under-parameterized} hypothesis sets, where the number of the learnable parameters is smaller than the training set size.
+These work dealt with 1D barrier~\citep{fogel2018universal}, linear regression~\citep{bibas2019new}, and the last layer of DNN~\citep{bibas2019deep}.
+Using a large hypothesis set in the pNML procedure produces the maximal regret for every test sample therefore is not informative in providing generalization error.

-In this work, we design the hypothesis set by using learners whose norms are lower or equal to the norm of the MN solution.
-We derive a point-wise upper bound of the pNML regret using this hypothesis set.
-We show that if the test vector resides mostly in a subspace spanned by the eigenvectors associated with the large eigenvalues of the training data empirical correlation matrix, linear regression can generalize despite its over-parameterized nature.
-Moreover, the regret is also proportional to the norm value of the MN solution and the orthogonal projection of the test sample onto the subspace of the training data empirical correlation matrix.
+We derive an upper bound of the pNML regret for over-parameterized linear regression.
+We design the hypothesis set to contain hypotheses that have a norm that is not larger than the MN norm.
+By utilizing this hypothesis set, the pNML prediction equals the MN solution.
+Thus the derived upper bound of the regret can be used as the generalization error of the MN solution.
+We show that if the test vector resides in a subspace spanned by the eigenvectors associated with the large eigenvalues of the empirical correlation matrix of the training data, linear regression can generalize despite its over-parameterized nature.
 In addition, we present a recursive formulation of the norm of the MN solution.
-We argue that if the test sample lies within the subspace spanned by the eigenvectors of the training data empirical correlation matrix, a small deviation from the MN prediction increases the model norm significantly which expresses high confidence in the MN prediction.
+We demonstrate the case where a small deviation from the MN solution prediction increases the model norm significantly, which implies high confidence in the MN prediction.

-For linear regression, the pNML probability assignment has the same maximum probability and mean as the MN solution, and therefore the regret can be used as a generalization measure of the MN solution as well.